 Omhandler fremme af elevernes evner til at anvende viden om netværk, algoritmer, programmering.
 Logisk tænkning, abstraktion og mønstergenkendelse.
 Datamodellering, test og afprøvning.

-Events in MYRE DK-DE encompass a range of meetings and seminars:
+Events in MYRE DK-DE have encompassed a range of meetings and seminars:

 What does sweat, and virtual reality have to do with treating social anxiety?
 VRaid is an ambitious collaboration between clinical and technical researchers that seek to develop the VR8 solution, an innovative and personalized treatment for social anxiety in adults.